-In 1936 the government of Canada chose to name a lake in northeastern Saskatchewan in Zengel's honour.
+In 1936 the government of Canada named a lake in northeastern Saskatchewan in Zengel's honour.
 Inexplicably, the feature became Zengle Lake and so it remains today.

 In 1951, one of the mountains of the Victoria Cross Range, in Jasper National Park, was named in his honour.
 Mount Zengel is visible from highway 16, east of Jasper, Alberta.